ccbruce0812/rda5807m/README.md

 * Use 100KHz channel space.
 * Initial frequency is 96MHz.
 * Enable audio power amplifier.
-* Set Volume to level 1.
+* Initial volume level is 1.
-* Unmute the chip.
+* Unmute.

-After initializing RDA5807M, you can invoke rest APIs in this software.

 ## Debugging
 You can invoke RDA5807M_dump() to print register values in your project.